libbyhoward/scaling-umbrella/rules.md

 Make sure to talk about and exchange thoughts and ideas without being frustrated with each other, and make sure you are always respectful to each other's opinions.

-## How we will back up each other to ensure that deadlines are not missed
+## How will we back up each other to ensure that deadlines are not missed
-Set alarm on phone, keep each other informed on schedule, and remind of each other the deadlines.
+Set alarm on phone, keep each other informed on schedule, and remind each other of the deadlines.

 ## Add any other rules that your team establishes to help each other work effectively together
+Try to respond within two hours of someone's message.
+Don't be afraid to ask for help when you are struggling with something.
+Be flexible with your schedule so that meeting times can accommodate everyone.